Important Campus Policies

 In addition to the Student Affairs considerations, here are additional RSO-specific considerations.

-University entities hosting events are strongly encouraged to utilize the Risk Assessment Guide to assess and develop their event plans.
+RSOs hosting in-person events are required to complete the Risk Assessment to assess and develop their event plans.
+The Risk Assessment will be uploaded during the EPR process for review.

 General Event Guidance

-It is possible to host events during COVID-19 and the Fall 2020 semester, so we are providing some general guidelines to help event planners consider their options when planning activities.
+It is possible to host events during COVID-19, so we are providing some general guidelines to help event planners consider their options when planning activities.
 The sections provide in-depth considerations for various topics.

 Events should be held virtually whenever possible.